Water service line leaks in Calgary

 - Ask for and check contractor references

-- Contact the Better Business Bureau or a similar agency for a reliability report
+- Contact the Better Business Bureau, or a similar agency, for a reliability report on the contractors

 Your contractor will be responsible for: